The best 30-day challenges help you build new habits and they are also willpower exercises.

 Each of those can be a 30 or 100-day challenge.

 Or maybe you will have a habit you do every day for the rest of your life.

 Share this post with a friend or a family member and do the challenges together.

 A few rules

-No months.
 Yes, the post is titled 12 challenges for one year, but it doesn’t mean that you have to start on the first day of every month.

-Less than 12 challenges.
 You don’t have to do them all, pick one or three.
 You may try the 66 day period that the research suggests and take 5 challenges.

-Not only for the 30 days.
-Pick a challenge that you would really like to become your automatic habit.
+Pick a challenge that you would like to become your automatic habit.
 It will be much more rewarding this way.
-However, after the 30 day period evaluate your progress and make a decision to keep on or move to a new challenge.
+However, after the 30 days, evaluate your progress and decide to keep on or move to a new challenge.

 Doing many willpower exercises at once is going to set you up for failure.
 For example, research has shown that smokers who try to quit smoking and control their weight at the same time, fail much more frequently than the ones taking up only the quitting challenge.
-Try one challenge for 30 days and if it becomes automatic enough for you then start a new one.
+Try one challenge for 30 days, and if it becomes automatic enough for you, then start a new one.